fogus/trammel/README.md

   - Better error messages
   - Distinct pre and post exceptions
-  - Study the heck out of everything Bertrand Meyer ever wrote (in progress)
+  - Study the heck out of everything Bertrand Meyer and Walter Bright ever wrote (in progress)
   - `defconstraint` -- with ability to relax requires and tighten ensures
   - Study the heck out of Racket Scheme (in progress)
   - Modify macros to also allow regular Clojure constraint maps